PlayFab/JavaSDK/README.md

 # Java SDK for PlayFab README

-## 0. Install via Maven or Gradle:
+## ~~0.
+Install via Maven or Gradle:~~
+> Note: The PlayFab SDK Maven package is out of date.
+We are working to update to the latest.
+For now, to get the latest Java SDK for your game, you will need to clone this repo and build from source.

 Check the [Maven Central Repository](https://search.maven.org/#search%7Cga%7C1%7Ccom.playfab) for latest versions of our SDKs.
 When using **Maven**, use the following snippet as part of your dependencies set: